jomadu/ai-rules-manager/README.md

-# Model Rules Manager (MRM)
+# AI Rules Manager (ARM)

 A package manager for AI coding assistant rulesets.
 Install, update, and manage coding rules across different AI tools like Cursor and Amazon Q Developer.

-## What is MRM?
+## What is ARM?

-MRM solves the problem of managing and sharing AI coding rulesets across teams and projects.
-Instead of manually copying `.cursorrules` files or `.amazonq/rules` directories, MRM provides a centralized way to distribute, version, and update coding rules from multiple registries.
+ARM solves the problem of managing and sharing AI coding rulesets across teams and projects.
+Instead of manually copying `.cursorrules` files or `.amazonq/rules` directories, ARM provides a centralized way to distribute, version, and update coding rules from multiple registries.

 ## Quick Start